MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 ## Typing

 As mentioned, Python is a strongly typed language, which means that the data stored in memory has a specific type (e.g. `str`, `int`, etc.).
-However it is a _dynamically_ typed language, which means that the variables themselves have no type, and hence any type of data can be assigned to any variable (not necessarily a good practice, but it's possible).
+However it is a _dynamically_ typed language, which means that the [[variables]] themselves have no type, and hence any type of data can be assigned to any variable (not necessarily a good practice, but it's possible).

-As with Java, Python offers a range of built-in types, listed [here](https://edstem.org/au/courses/10667/lessons/30853/slides/217691).
+As with [[Java]], [[Python]] offers a range of built-in types, listed [here](https://edstem.org/au/courses/10667/lessons/30853/slides/217691).

 ## Declaration and Initialisation

-As the variables have no type, there's not really a sensible way to declare an uninitialised variable, thus every variable declaration (excluding function parameters, but that's for later) is also an initialisation and has the form:
+As the [[variables]] have no type, there's not really a sensible way to declare an uninitialised variable, thus every variable declaration (excluding function parameters, but that's for later) is also an initialisation and has the form:
 ```
 <name> = <initial value>
 ```
-As with Java, there are rules about what constitutes a valid name, but basically anything that doesn't start with a number works.
+As with [[Java]], there are rules about what constitutes a valid name, but basically anything that doesn't start with a number works.
 The initial value has to be a valid data value, but as the variable has no type, there's no restrictions other than that.

 So if we wanted a variable called `num` that stored an `int` (again, notice that the variable itself is not an `int`, it's just a variable), we could write: